davidjnolan/Unreal_BattleTank_Expanded/README.md

 * BTE10: Add a kill screen
 * BTE11: Basic functionality for Win State added
 * BTE12: Refactor Win State so that it uses event delegates.
 Added Win Screen
+* BTE13: Make AI Tanks 'wander' when not detected Player